 Initial Deployment Operations

 This section describes steps used to create a VM instance with the Create VM Instance wizard.
-In addition, operations commonly used immediately following VM instance creation are also described.
+Operations commonly used immediately following VM instance creation are described in Common VM Instance Management Operations.

 See the video demonstrating the basics of creating and management of zCompute Instances: